ttetrafon/practice/unreal engine/coding.md

 - Pure (green, with execution pin) nodes always run when encountered.
 - Impure (blue, no execution pin) nodes cache their output after first encountered.

+#### References

+- When creating variables anywhere in blueprints, create them as "soft # references" when the reference won't always need to load (for example, in a UI character choice menu).

 ### Blueprint Use

 #### Instantiate